betatim/TimsHome/content/pages/about.md

 [triathlons][tri].
 This involves swimming, biking and running crazy long distances without a break.
 The aim is to complete all three sports (including transitions!) in the fastest time possible.
-I enjoy the challenge of planning and training as well as juggling live and work during the months before the race.
+I enjoy the challenge of planning and executing my training as well as juggling life and work during the months before a race.
 Race day is a physical and mental challenge as you race against the clock and your expectations for several hours.